MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 # Store and manage values in variables

 This article shows how to create and work with variables to store values in your cloud flows.
-For example, variables can help you track the number of times that a loop runs.
+For example, variables can help you track the number of times a loop runs.
 To iterate over an array or check an array for a specific item, you can use a variable to reference the index number 'apply to each' array item.

 You can create variables for data types such as integer, float, boolean, string, array, and object.
 After you create a variable, you can perform other tasks, for example: